What is Basic Disclosure, And Why is it Important?

 A Basic Disclosure check is not a legal requirement for any job; however, employers are within their rights to request one for prospective employees, and make employment decisions based on the results.

-What Comes Up On A Basic DBS Check?
+What Shows On A Basic DBS Check?

 The Differences Between Basic, Standard, and Enhanced Disclosures